Asbestos-Related Mesothelioma, Lung Cancer & Asbestosis Claims

 The courts in the UK consider various factors before deciding on the compensation claim payout for asbestos-related disease.
 The following actors will be considered, but every case will be decided on its own particular facts.

 - The type of asbestos-related disease – mesothelioma, lung cancer, asbestosis?

 - The age of the deceased (or living victim).
 The younger the person, the greater the compensation.

 - The courts will consider the level of smoking the victim had consumed if lung cancer is diagnosed where there has been exposure to asbestos at work.

 - The average life expectancy for a mesothelioma victim is just 12 -21 months, but some may survive by up to 5 years.

 Mesothelioma Compensation for Asbestos-Related Disease

 As a general guide, the courts will award the compensation to the worker according to the severity of the disease.
 The greater the suffering the more compensation will be awarded.
 Most compensation is awarded to the severe forms of the disease such as mesothelioma, lung cancer and asbestosis.
 Mesothelioma, once diagnosed, is a death sentence often within months.
-Asbestos related lung cancer and asbestosis often take a longer period before it if fatal.
-All asbestos claims including fatal compensation claims are handled by only our experienced GRADE A Solicitors with a minimum of 15 years experience in disease and asbestos related compensation payout claims.
+Asbestos-related lung cancer and asbestosis often take a longer period before it is fatal.
+All asbestos claims including fatal compensation claims are handled by only our experienced GRADE A Solicitors with a minimum of 15 years experience in disease and asbestos-related compensation payout claims.

 What Are the Average Compensation Payouts for Asbestos Claims After Death in the UK?

 - Mesothelioma – Serious disability leading to premature death: up to £105,000 (Please note that some asbestos-related lung cancers and asbestosis may also be awarded compensation at this level)

 - Asbestosis (pleural thickening of the lungs) – Disability, shortness of breath, prolonged coughing, sleep disturbance, restriction of mobility.
-The top level award will be for victims where the disease is progressive, showing a significant impact on quality of life: up to £95,000
+The top-level award will be for victims where the disease is progressive, showing a significant impact on the quality of life: up to £95,000

-- Asbestosis and Pleural Thickening – Where breathlessness, frequent use of inhaler, unable to tolerate smokey environment: up to £35,000
+- Asbestosis and Pleural Thickening – Where breathlessness, frequent use of an inhaler, unable to tolerate smokey environment: up to £35,000